saayrex/ExCord-edit/README.md

 #  4.10.2021

--Fixed the channel icon being oversized in embeds and channel topics -Better Avatars
+- Fixed the channel icon being oversized in embeds and channel topics
+- Better Avatars
--Performance boost
+- Performance boost
--Kinda fixed Serverlist
+- Kinda fixed Serverlist
--Update Notification if the Theme is missing an important Update ( Only theme.css )
+- Update Notification if the Theme is missing an important Update ( Only theme.css )

 # 01.09.2021
  - Rewrote Code